This article was originally published in 2011.

 The fact that you are reading this article increases the chances that you are either already signed up to the e-newsletter or that someone has sent you a copy.
 The e-newsletter will keep you up to date on legislative changes, new methodologies and training opportunities.

-3. Read the practice note
+3. Read the legal sector AML Guidance

 4. Sign up to the introductory online courses